Calculate Your 2026 LED Stadium Lighting Installation Costs

 Trusses: Modern sports stadiums are built with the spectator experience in mind, and usually, the playing field is very close to the stands, which leaves very little or no space for lighting poles.
 Luckily, large college or professional stadiums are normally high-capacity, tall buildings that sometimes even have roofs on top of the sports field that can be opened and closed depending on the needs of the event.
 Usually, there are frames, structures, and trusses high-up, on the walls and the roof of the stadium that can be used for mounting stadium lighting fixtures.
 Thanks to the height of the stadium, this mounting option offers a great beam angle for LED fixtures.

-led stadium lighting fixtures
+wall-mounted led stadium lighting fixtures

 Wall-mounted LED stadium lighting fixtures (Photo credit: Sportsbeams Lighting)

-Stadium Light Pole Design
+Stadium LED Light Pole Design

 Sports stadiums on different levels of competition use light poles to mount the LED stadium light fixtures around the perimeter of the sports field.